- Common Types of Bone Cancer in Cats; Primary & Secondary Bone Tumors

 The exact cause of fibrosarcoma is still up in the air because researchers believe there could be multiple contributing factors of feline fibrosarcoma.
 However, a commonality among cats that are diagnosed with fibrosarcoma tumors is vaccination.

 It's not as though a specific vaccine is causing fibrosarcoma in cats.
 Instead, the tumors tend to originate at the site where the needle was injected into the cat's skin.
 In other words, fibrosarcoma is categorized as a vaccine-associated sarcoma or VAS for short.

-Hemangiosarcoma is a type of bone cancer that arises from blood vessels.
-Despite being very uncommon, the tumors are quite aggressive when they metastasize.
+Hemangiosarcoma is a type of bone tumor that arises from blood vessels.
+Despite being very uncommon, the cancer is quite aggressive when they metastasize.
 Not only does hemangiosarcoma pose a major threat as it begins to spread throughout the body, but veterinarians are not sure what causes hemangiosarcoma to grow in the first place.

 Hemangiosarcoma cells are not limited to the bones either.
 Once they begin metastasizing, these cells can permeate all throughout the body and impact just about every internal organ possible, which leads to a very low survival rate amongst cats that develop hemangiosarcoma.

 The main reason for this serious discomfort is that osteosarcoma creates a malignant tumor, meaning it is very dangerous and often fatal.
 The cells that osteosarcoma develops from are called osteoclasts and osteoblasts.
 These two cell types are essential for bone health, so the fact that cancer grows from these cells is scary.